giffordlabcvr/DIGS-tool/README.md

 - $DIGS_GENOMES = path to the top level of the [target genomes directory](https://github.com/giffordlabcvr/DIGS-tool/wiki/Genome-data)
 - Create a MySQL user for DIGS
 - Set $DIGS_MYSQL_USER and $DIGS_MYSQL_PASSWORD environment variables
-- Set up target genomes for screening
-- Create probe and reference sequence libraries for screening
-- Configure a DIGS control file (a template can be found under 'ctl/template.ctl')

-You can then start exploring genomes using the DIGS tool.
-Execute the pipeline.pl script as follows:

 To see options for screening: